 The phrase “packing light” is relative.
 If you usually travel with a giant suitcase with two decently sized carry-ons, your version of packing light may not be the same as mine.
 For our 25-day trip to Europe, I only brought one large backpack and a small daypack and I am so excited to be doing the same thing for our 18-day trip to Southeast Asia.

 You’re probably reading this thinking, “She’s crazy.
 I could NEVER do that!”
 Think again!
 As a former chronic over-packer, I never wanted to worry about not having enough options especially if the weather was unpredictable.
-I had to plan for every scenario!
+Planning for every scenerio was crucial!
 But after experiencing Europe twice with a giant suitcase, I was determined to never do that to myself again.

 What’s holding you back from packing light?

-I found that the number one thing holding me back from packing light was planning.
+Planning was the number one thing holding me back from packing light.
 I didn’t think I needed to spend time planning out what I was bringing.
 I would just throw everything I thought I might need in a bag and hoped it was below 50 lbs.

 My first attempt at packing light for a month of traveling was more successful than I ever thought it would be.
 I found that I could have packed even less and I still would have been fine.
 This time, I feel more confident and I’m excited to share with you my method for packing.